rridings/WillowTree-sample-app/README.md

 Test results and analysis.

 Running the application
 1. Make sure Java 1.8 is the your path or modify run.sh to point a specific java install.
-2. Make sure sample-app-1.0.0.one-jar.jar is in the same location as the run.sh
+2. Make sure sample-app-1.0.0.one-jar.jar is in the same location as the run.sh.
 3. Execute run.sh - ./run.sh

 Notes:
 * The sample jar is package use the one-jar plugin for maven.
 Its contains all its dependencies.